hotosm/legal/README.md

 # legal

-**Work is in progress.** A repo for privacy policy and other web related policies or instructions.
+A repo for privacy policy and other web related policies or instructions.

 ### Current activity focused on:
-* Draft version of Privacy Policy.
-See [draft #1](https://github.com/hotosm/legal/pull/1) for latest version.
+* First version of [Privacy Policy](https://github.com/hotosm/legal/blob/master/Privacy-Policy.md) available (last update Feb 5, 2019)

 ### Other future work will focus on:
 * Adding specific terms of service for tools